 Buildings on V. Sofias Street

-At the start of Vasilissis Sofias Street, between Syntagma and Evangelismos metro stations, you can see several neoclassical buildings.
+At the start of Vasilissis Sofias Street, between Syntagma Metro Station and Evangelismos station, you can see several neoclassical buildings.

 Walking up from Syntagma towards Kolonaki area, you can see the Embassy of Egypt, the Ministry of External Affairs, the French Embassy, the Theocharakis Foundation, the Italian Embassy, the Benaki Museum, the Cycladic Art Museum and the Byzantine and Christian Museum.